 The Cambridge University Sixth Form Law Conference was founded over forty years ago to give Year 12 students who may be interested in studying Law at degree level a balanced view of the Law, both as an academic subject and as a profession, and also to offer an insight into life as a Cambridge undergraduate.

 The Conference is run by a voluntary committee of seven current law undergraduates and relies on the invaluable support of the Law Faculty.

 The 2018 Conference will take place from Monday 26th March 2018 to Thursday 29th March 2018.

 Accommodation will be alongside current students in colleges.
 The aim of the Conference is not to 'hard sell' either Law or Cambridge but to give a unique experience which will without doubt help students when faced with difficult decisions about their future.
 (Please see "About the Conference" for a taste of what the Conference offers).

-The cost of the 2018 Conference is yet to be confirmed but is likely to be the same as 2017 (£140).
+The cost of the 2018 Conference is £145.
+This is a slight increase on last year to reflect the rise in accommodation prices in Cambridge.
 This includes all lectures, workshops, tours, activities, meals and accommodation.
-We do offer a limited number of fully funded places, and work closely with the Cambridge Admissions Office (CAO) to ensure that financial assistance is given to those students who need it the most.
+We also offer 55 fully-funded places, and work closely with the Cambridge Admissions Office (CAO) to ensure that financial assistance is given to those students who need it the most.
 When you apply, you will be asked if you would like to be considered for funding.
 For more information, please see our Apply page.

 More details about what the conference involves, our partner colleges, reviews by former delegates and application details can be found on this website.
 Please do feel free to contact us if you have any further questions.